-Today, April 14th, marks the complete launch of the new Ustream viewing experience and the discontinuation of the old experience.
-This impacts all existing Ustream channel pages that were created before February 18th, 2016, and were not already migrated to the new design.
+Today marks the complete launch of the new IBM Cloud Video viewing experience and the discontinuation of the old experience.
+This impacts all existing IBM Cloud channel pages that were created before February 18th, 2016, and were not already migrated to the new design.

 The new viewer experience brings with it a multitude of new improvements for the desktop and mobile experience around these pages.
 This includes a cleaner look and also additional features for broadcasters to customize channel page content.

 Want to stay up to date on what changes and improvements are being made to both the channel pages and the overall IBM Cloud Video solutions?
 Register for this Live Demo: Getting Started with IBM Cloud Video.

 We’re dusting off our blue suede shoes, packing our bags and are ready to hit the road for the NAB 2016 Show in Las Vegas!
 Will you be joining us?
 This will be our 5th appearance at the conference, and trust me when I say that it gets better every year!
 Especially since we are now a part of the IBM family, this time around is already turning out to be one for the ages, we cannot wait to show you what we have in store.